phpmyadmin/phpmyadmin/faq.rst

 6.16 How can I simply move in page with plenty editing fields?
 --------------------------------------------------------------

-You can use Ctrl+arrows (Option+Arrows in Safari) for moving on most pages with many editing fields (table structure changes, row editing, etc.).
+You can use :kbd:`Ctrl+arrows` (:kbd:`Option+Arrows` in Safari) for moving on most pages with many editing fields (table structure changes, row editing, etc.).

 .. _faq6_17: